X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 The other pins are connected to the system bus and directly to the 65C02 processor.

-### User Port Header

-By default, the User Port is not routed to a port on the back of the computer.
-This allows you the greatest flexibility in connecting devices inside or outside your enclosure.

-TODO

 ### ATX Power Supply

 This is an industry standard 20-pin ATX power connector.
 You don't need an expensive power supply, but it must supply the -12v rail.
 Not all do, so check your unit to make sure.
 If you can't tell from the label, you can check Pin 12 and COM.
 If the clip side is facing away from you, pin 12 will be the second pin on the left on the clip side.